pyvec/pyvec.org/README.md

 The site uses [elsa](https://github.com/pyvec/elsa).

 - Installation: `pipenv install --dev`
+- Download data from external sources: `pipenv run build`
+- Tests: `pipenv run test`
 - Development server: `pipenv run serve`
-- Tests: `pipenv run test`

 ### Data and tests

 The site is just a single HTML page rendered on top of some static data.
-However, the data can get quite complex and most of the texts need to be translated into two languages.
+However, some of the data come from external sources, the data can get quite complex, and most of the texts need to be translated into two languages.

 The data is stored in multiple YAML files.
 When these are read, whenever an object has just `cs` and `en` properties, it is treated as a "translated text" and the property corresponding to a currently selected language becomes the actual value in place of the object.

-Also, to keep the complex structure of the YAML files organized and tested, there are schemas written in [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) ([spec](http://json-schema.org/)).
+To keep the complex structure of the YAML files organized and tested, there are schemas written in [JSON Schema](https://json-schema.org/understanding-json-schema/) ([spec](http://json-schema.org/)).
 In tests, the YAML files are validated against the schemas.
 There is also a couple of additional tests to ensure some logical rules which cannot be easily expressed by JSON Schema.

+### External sources

+Some data cannot be stored statically in a YAML file.
+There is a command `pipenv run build`, which downloads them from external sources and generates respective static YAML files.
+This is a separate step, which needs to be done before developing or deploying the site, otherwise it won't work properly.

+### Members

+Pyvec members are tracked in an internal Google Spreadsheet.
+The future intention is to have the list of members public, but we're not there yet (GDPR).
+So far only board members are being listed publicly.
+The `pipenv run build` command downloads the spreadsheet as CSV and generates the `members_list.yml` file.

 ### Numbers